scikit-image/scikit-image/doc/source/development/dispatching.rst

 different backend should be tried.
 A backend might implement a particular function but only want to handle calls where the input arrays are of a particuler type or size.

-If your backend can not handle a particular call the `can_has` function should return as quickly as possible.
+If your backend can not handle a particular call the `can_has` function should return `False` as quickly as possible.
 This means you should perform fast checks first and more expensive checks later in your `can_has` function.